puppetlabs/cisco_ios/README.md

 namevar

-Resource identifier, not used to manage the device
+Resource identifier — not used to manage the device.

 #### radius_server

-Configure a radius server
+Configure a radius server.

 ##### Properties